When James was a baby, I searched Scripture for just the right verse to pray over his life.

 Even as we struggled with our new role as special needs parents, juggled doctors, therapies, and new diets, and learned acronyms like IEP, SPD, and TSS, I continued to pray.
 “God, I’m begging you—help him to grow smarter and stronger.
 Show favor on him.
 Cause others to include him, be patient with him, and love him.”
 Night after night.
 Again and again.

 Now, I see my prayer being answered.
 He is learning.
 He is growing.
-And he makes friends wherever he goes.
+And overall people are patient with him and kind.

 So I will continue to pray this verse over James.
 To ask God for more.
 To remind myself of what He’s done in our lives.
 To give Him all honor and glory.